 Hiram Bingham Removed Many Artifacts

 After his initial discovery of the ruins, Bingham returned twice for the purpose of excavations that the Peruvian government authorized.
 In the process, Bingham left the country with countless Inca artifacts that technically belonged to Peru.
 He gave these to Yale university where they remained in a museum collection until 2010 when the University agreed to return the items after a lengthy legal battle.

 One cannot say that Bingham stole the artifacts he provided to Yale.
-However, many have theorized that some precious items from Machu Picchu may have made their way into Bingham’s private collection.
+However, many have theorized that some precious items from the Inca city may have made their way into Bingham’s private collection.
 Often referred to as a real-life Indiana Jones, Bingham lived in an era when very few restrictions were placed on amateur archaeological endeavors.

 Invisibility Saved the Citadel

 As the Spanish conquistadors vanquished the Incas, they destroyed many sites.
 Yet, somehow, this one remained mostly intact.
 The reason for this is that the geographical location of the city rendered it largely invisible to those passing in the river valley below.
 When Bingham made his discovery with the aid of locals, vegetation had rendered the sanctuary even harder to find.
 To this day, there are many inaccessible areas in the region which scholars believe contain more structures.